BroadbandForum/usp-test/index.md

 <h4 id="test-metrics-34">Test Metrics</h4>
 <ol type="1">
 <li><p>The EUT’s sends a DeleteResp.</p></li>
-<li><p>The DeleteResp contains a single deleted_obj_results element, with a requested path equal to “Device.LocalAgent.Controller.<instance
+<li><p>The DeleteResp contains a single deleted_obj_results element, with a requested path equal to “Device.LocalAgent.Controller.&lt;instance
-identifier>.BootParameter.[Enable=="true"]” and an oper_success element with the affected_path elements equal to the path names of the successfully Deleted objects.</p></li>
+identifier&gt;.BootParameter.[Enable=="true"]” and an oper_success element with the affected_path elements equal to the path names of the successfully Deleted objects.</p></li>
 <li><p>The BootParameter whose Enable parameter was equal to “false” was not deleted.</p></li>
 </ol>
 <h3 id="get-message-with-full-parameter-path">1.36 Get message with full parameter path</h3>